 Luckily for all of us (even the laziest ones), press pot is very simple to disassemble and clean.
 It’s even better if you have a mesh strainer on hand!

-Before you begin: don’t remove the leftover coffee grounds with your hands and don’t flush them down your skin.
+Before you begin: don’t remove the leftover coffee grounds with your hands and don’t flush them down your sink.
 They can clog it, trust me (not proud to admit the stupidity, but hey, happens to the best).
 Throw them in the waste.
 Use them in a face scrub.
 Put them into your compost.
 Seriously, anywhere but your sink.
 Anywhere that works!

 To clean your French press, there are a few ways, but I found this one to be the easiest.
 All you have to do is to fill the beaker halfway with warm water.
 Swish the water around a few times then dispose of the leftovers.